 I’m not saying you should go overboard and jump off a bridge without the right safety equipment, but minimal risks can really help you grow in confidence.
 People stay in their comfort zone because it’s what they know and they’re used to.
 Changing that and taking a risk is a scary thought as you could fail.
 Life is all about uncertainty and accepting that you can’t decide everything that happens in your life.
 Start little, for example if you like to gamble you can have a little flutter with money you won’t miss if you lose.
 Bet £20 and see where you go, you might win, you might not but you have fun and you’re not losing anything in the long run.
 Over time you’ll come to accept that bad things happen but that’s okay because the good things are just around the corner.

 Have you ever read a really good book flicked to the last page and then realised you’ve ruined the story.
 Like a good book excitement builds up when you don’t know what’s coming next and you’re so eager to see what happens you can’t put the book down.
 If you’re always in your comfort zone you’ll never experience the excitement of the unknown as you always know what’s going to happen.
 So step back, try that hobby you’ve always been dying to do and let the butterflies fly.

-I hope this article helps you if you're struggling with the monotony life can sometimes bring.
-Do let me know what new hobbies you've tried and how they've made you feel.
+I hope this article helps you if you’re struggling with the monotony life can sometimes bring.
+Do let me know what new hobbies you’ve tried to step out of your comfort zone and how they’ve made you feel.